Article originally published 2017, updated May 2022.

 A second iteration of the Electric has now opened inside the former BBC Television Centre in White City.

 Best For: Indulgent film watching

 Address: 191 Portobello Road, W11 2ED,

 This incarnation of the Genesis Cinema opened in 1999; but the Whitechapel venue has been offering real East Enders a variety of different forms of entertainment since 1848 (pub, music hall, cinema: you name it, the building's done it).

 Today's Genesis offers five screens of cinematic delights: choose between mainstream and accessible arthouse offerings, as well as festivals, special events, poetry slams and more.

-For a special treat, book seats in the luxurious Studio 5, and take one of the 40 armchairs, footstools and blankets before ordering from the in-screen bar.
+For a special treat, book seats in the luxurious Studio 4 or Studio 5, and take one of the 42 or 40 armchairs respectively, plus footstools and blankets before ordering from the in-screen bar.